JohnLoll/Points-Tracker/README.md

 ﻿# Points-Tracker
-This is a discord bot that manages Event Points and Company Event Points using a discord bot and google sheets.
+This is a discord bot that manages Event Points and Company Event Points using google sheets.
 Feel free to help contribute or to use the code, but you must give me credit.
 Do not claim it as your own.